Hierarchical single-ion anisotropies in spin-1 Heisenberg antiferromagnets on the honeycomb lattice: Introduction

 \section{Introduction}

-In recent years, the search for solid-state realizations of Berezinskii-Kosterlitz-Thouless (BKT) topological phase transitions~\cite{Berezinskii1971, Kosterlitz1973, Kosterlitz1974} in magnetic compounds has lead to the identification of several quasi two-dimensional (2D) antiferromagnetic candidate materials~\cite{Opherden2020,Tutsch2014,Hu2020}.
+In recent years, the search for solid-state realizations of Berezinskii-Kosterlitz-Thouless (BKT) topological phase transitions~\cite{Berezinskii1971, Kosterlitz1973, Kosterlitz1974} in magnetic compounds has lead to the identification of several quasi two-dimensional (2D) antiferromagnetic candidate materials~\cite{Opherden2020,Tutsch2014,Hu2020,Shen2019, Li2020,LiX2020}; for an overview over the earlier literature on magnetic compounds for which BKT transitions have been considered, cf. Ref.~\cite{Taroni2008}.
 While in most systems, the BKT behavior is obstructed by the presence of residual interlayer couplings, these were found to be negligible for the specific Ni${}^{2+}$ based compound BaNi${}_2$V${}_2$O${}_8$, in which spin-1 degrees of freedom reside in effectively decoupled 2D honeycomb lattice layers~\cite{Rogado2002,Klyushina2017}.
 Instead of interlayer coupling, a weak easy-plane single-ion anisotropy stabilizes dominant planar (XY) correlations in BaNi${}_2$V${}_2$O${}_8$ upon lowering the temperature below about 80~K \cite{Klyushina2017}.
 It was found in theoretical studies that weakly anisotropic 2D Heisenberg antiferromagnets indeed exhibit a vortex-driven BKT transition at a temperature $T_\mathrm{BKT}$ set by the Heisenberg exchange coupling, separating a disordered high-temperature regime from a quasi long-range ordered phase below $T_\mathrm{BKT}$~\cite{Cuccoli2003}.

 However, BaNi${}_2$V${}_2$O${}_8$ features a true antiferromagnetic ordering transition~\cite{Rogado2002} at a N\'eel temperature $T_\mathrm{N}$ of about 47.75~K~\cite{Klyushina2021}.
 Detailed inelastic neutron scattering studies of the low-temperature ordered state of BaNi${}_2$V${}_2$O${}_8$ furthermore indicate the presence of an additional, though very weak, anisotropy which favors the alignment of the magnetic moments along only a subset of directions within the spin's easy-plane~\cite{Klyushina2017}.